Hello, and welcome

 I am interested in people and projects that are fighting to make the world a better, fairer, kinder, happier place for everyone.
 I believe in the importance of empathy and engaging with other perspectives; you’ll always find me arguing against the dehumanisation of our fellow human beings (even the ones I passionately disagree with), because when we start to see others as monsters, we lose a little of our own humanity.

-I made the leap to freelance life in 2017, and I'm now living and working with my husband and daughter in Norwich, England.
-In between my paid work and escapades with my little one, I am also trying to make some time to dedicate to my passion project, A Better Place Journal (which I'm hoping I'll be able to update and improve in 2018), as well as working on various creative non fiction essays, short stories, and a tantalising idea for a novel.
+I made the leap to freelance life in 2017, and I'm now living and working with my husband and two daughters in Norwich, England.
+In between my paid work and escapades with my little ones, I am also trying to make some time to dedicate to my passion project, A Better Place Journal (which I'm hoping I'll be able to update and improve over the course of 2019-2020), as well as working on various creative non fiction essays, short stories, and a tantalising idea for a novel.